How to give peer feedback that won’t upset your colleague

 “Focus on the facts,” suggests Jon Stephens, director of operations for Snowshoe Vacation Rentals.
 “Try to leave your opinion out of your feedback as much as possible, and limit yourself to strictly what you have observed.
 This makes your feedback feel far less personal, making it easier for your colleague to process it without feeling defensive.”

-Avoiding “you” statements also reduces the likelihood of coming off as accusatory.
-Saying “You made three errors in the report” draws attention to the person.
-Stating “The report contained three errors” shifts emphasis to the document.
+Avoiding “you” statements also reduces the likelihood of appearing accusatory.
+Saying, “You made three errors in the report,” draws attention to the person.
+Stating “The report contained three errors” shifts the emphasis to the document.

 Empower them to change.